-If you have a leasehold property, you'll need a copy of your lease.
+Almost all properties in Scotland are freehold, however, if you are selling in England or have a leasehold property you'll need a copy of your lease.
 In this circumstance, or if you own a share of the freehold, you'll need to request a management pack.
 Asking for this as soon as you've thought about selling is a top tip.
 Getting hold of these can delay whole chains, so it's well worth doing early on.